atomvm/AtomVM/doc/src/network-programming-guide.md

 In a typical application, the network should be configured and an IP address should be acquired first, before starting clients or services that have a dependency on the network.

-### Convenience Functions
+### STA Mode Convenience Functions

-The `network` module supports the `network:wait_for_sta/1,2` convenience functions for applications that do not need robust connection management.
+The `network` module supports the [`network:wait_for_sta/1,2`](./apidocs/erlang/eavmlib/network.md#wait_for_sta1) convenience functions for applications that do not need robust connection management.
 These functions are synchronous and will wait until the device is connected to the specified AP.
 Supply the properties list specified in the `{sta, [...]}` component of the above configuration, in addition to an optional timeout (in milliseconds).

 For example: